Guesthouses, hotels and resorts

 T: (0510) 391 4555; F: (0510) 391 4515

-Life Resort is a spacious resort at the northern end of Hoi An town.
-Already very popular, this Dutch-owned property — part of the Life Resort chain — has found its niche with sprawling ...
-Read the full review of Life Heritage Resort.
+Anantara Hoi An (formerly the Life Resort) is a spacious resort at the northern end of Hoi An town.
+Already very popular, this previously Dutch-owned property -- part of the Life Resort chain -- was ...
+Read the full review of Anantara Hoi An Resort.

 A large and charming garden hotel6-8 Phan Boi Chau St, Hoi An